- What are the data sources which provide data?

 Systematized Nomenclature of Medicine Clinical Terms is the comprehensive nomenclature of clinical medicine, which determines global standards for health terms for the purpose of accurately storing and/or retrieving records of clinical care in human and veterinary medicine.

 Statistical Data and Metadata eXchange provides standard formats for data and metadata, together with content guidelines and an IT architecture for the exchange of data and metadata.
 The version of the standard for healthcare - SDMX-HD (Health Domain) allows medical facilities to share and exchange medical indicators and metadata between medical organizations.

-How do healthcare organizations integrate disparate data from multiple sources on practical level?
-Here are two cases of healthcare organizations who integrated data from different sources to obtain standardized and manageable data warehouses capable of providing consistent and actionable data.
+How do healthcare organizations integrate disparate data from multiple sources on a practical level?
+Here are two cases of healthcare organizations that integrated data from different sources to obtain standardized and manageable data warehouses capable of providing consistent and actionable data.

 The goal of healthcare data integration is to provide communication between different EHR systems and the ability to derive clinical meaning from data.
-Integrated clinical data enables adaptive and purpose-driven analytics, improves and streamlines operations and allows insights to be derived from the data.
+Integrated clinical data enables adaptive and purpose-driven analytics to improve and streamlines operations and allows insights to be derived from the data.
 How do healthcare organizations achieve this goal?